-- 3.1 The governing body of Council authorises the Committee, for the purposes of exercising its responsibilities, to: - Access any information it needs from the Council - Use any Council resources it needs - Have direct and unrestricted access to the General Manager and senior management of the Council - Seek the General Manager's permission to meet with any other Council staff member or contractor - Discuss any matters with the external auditor or other external parties - Request the attendance of any employee at Committee meetings, and - Obtain external legal or other professional advice in line with councils' procurement policies and procedures (following budgetary consideration and consultation with the General Manager). - 3.2 Information and documents pertaining to the Committee are confidential and are not to be made publicly available with the exception of Committee meeting minutes.
-The Committee may only release Council information to external parties that are assisting the Committee to fulfil its responsibilities with the approval of the General Manager, except where it is being provided to an external investigative or oversight agency for the purpose of informing that agency of a matter that may warrant its attention.
+- 3.1 The governing body of Council authorises the Committee, for the purposes of exercising its responsibilities, to: - Access any information it needs from the Council - Use any Council resources it needs - Have direct and unrestricted access to the General Manager and senior management of the Council - Seek the General Manager permission to meet with any other Council staff member or contractor - Discuss any matters with the external auditor or other external parties - Request the attendance of any employee at Committee meetings, and - Obtain external legal or other professional advice in line with councils' procurement policies and procedures (following budgetary consideration and consultation with the General Manager). - 3.2 Information and documents pertaining to the Committee are confidential and are not to be made publicly available with the exception of Committee meeting minutes.
+The Committee may only release Council information to external parties that are assisting the Committee to fulfil its responsibilities with the approval of the General Manager, except where it is being provided to an external investigative or oversight agency for the purpose of informing that agency of a matter that may warrant its attention. - 3.3 Committee members will be bound by confidentiality requirements under Council's Code of Conduct.
+All attendees are responsible and accountable for maintaining the confidentiality of the information they receive during the course of these meetings.